 Medication

 Anti-hypertensive medication helps to lower blood pressure (the biggest single risk factor for stroke).
-They all work differently and a combination may be required e.g. Perindopril, Amlodipine.
+They all work differently and we may need to combine them, for example Perindopril and Amlodipine.

-Statins help lower cholesterol levels e.g. Atorvastatin, Simvastatin.
+Statins help lower cholesterol levels, such as Atorvastatin and Simvastatin.

 - Contact your community pharmacy for advice on taking any medications or herbal remedies alongside your prescribed medications.

-- It is not recommended to take ibuprofen alongside anticoagulants or antiplatelets.
+- We do not recommend you take ibuprofen alongside anticoagulants or antiplatelets.

 - Some herbal supplements can cause increased risk of bleeding.